fred-sheehan/Python/100_days_of_code/day_028/pomodoro_standalone_notes.md

 ## notes for standalone pomodoro build

+The main.py file has been written to enable it to be built into a standalone app using pyinstaller.
+The programme uses the tkinter GUI programme, and the image and sound file in the folder with the main.py file, are included in the build process.
+I'm assuming you already have python 3 installed on your system.

-make sure you have pyinstaller on your system
+first, make sure you also have pyinstaller on your system

 ```bash
 pip3 install pyinstaller